madanyc/workfront-learn.en/help/finances/1-project-finances/project-finance-page.md

 ---
 title: Use the project finance page
 description: Learn how to find financial information about a project and understand where it came from.
 activity: use
 type: Tutorial
 team: Technical Marketing
 kt: 8948
+exl-id: 8b50c79a-d5b7-4127-8daf-8a449b3fe570
 ---
 # Use the project finance page